Professor Takes Helm of Major Latinx Literary Journal

 “Huizache serves as an exciting dialogue between generations and also provides a point of continuity across them,” said Montoya, a professor in the the Department of Chicana and Chicano Studies and the professor in the Department of English Creative Writing Program “Being published in it can be an important validation, especially for emerging writers.
 It’s a place where writers who are now well known were first published.”

 The publication is a place for pioneers, prominent contemporary voices and new unpublished writers from diverse backgrounds working in many styles.
 Although the word “magazine” is in its name, at 275 pages and 45 writers and artists in the upcoming issue, Huizache would be more properly called a “book.”
 Previously called Huizache: The Magazine of Latino Literature, the annual journal was founded in 2011 and has been on hiatus since 2018 as a new editor and hosting institution were located.

-A relaunch event will take place Dec.
-2 at 6 p.m. at Taller Arte Del Nuevo Amanecer (TANA) with readings by six writers.
+A relaunch event took place in December at Taller Arte Del Nuevo Amanecer (TANA) with readings by six writers.
 TANA is the artmaking outpost of the Chicana and Chicano studies department at 1224 Lemen Ave., Woodland, California.

 A huizache is a wild acacia tree native to Mexico whose reach is South and East Texas, where it irritates landowning farmers.
 No matter what they do to be rid of it, the resilient, beautiful tree grows and flourishes." — from "Huizache"

 In the fall of 2023, the Andrés Montoya Poetry Prize came to UC Davis and will be overseen by Huizache.
 The award is named for the late poet, and brother of Maceo Montoya.